A traditional Japanese sweet, Mitarashi dango is made of warm soft grilled mochi ball covered in a sweet soy sauce.

 In Japan, there are several annual celebrations related to children on which we decorate our houses with special displays.
 On The Doll’s Festival (Girl’s Day) in March, we would display the set of the traditional Emperor and Empress dolls dressed in kimono.
 On the Children’s Day, we would display Kabuto (ancient Japanese warrior helmet) and armor.

-Usually on this day the Japanese eat Kashiwa Mochi (柏餅 picture on left).
+Usually on this day the Japanese eat Kashiwa Mochi (柏餅 picture above).
 It’s a round shape mochi filled with anko (sweet red bean paste) and wrapped with an oak leaf.
-I tried to find oak leaves at every Japanese supermarket in my area so that I can make Kashiwa Mochi but had no luck.
+I tried to find oak leaves at every Japanese supermarket in my area to make Kashiwa Mochi, but had no luck.
 So in the end, I just bought the premade Kashiwa Mochi from the store and I decided to make a different wagashi (Japanese sweets) to share with you.

-If you like anko (sweet red bean paste), you can put your homemade anko on top of dango to enjoy.
+I hope you have fun making these traditional sweets of Japan.
+If you like anko (sweet red bean paste), you can put your homemade anko on top of the dango to enjoy too!